-If your case is denied, Philip Levin & Associates will assist you with the necessary research to determine whether an appeal will be successful.
+If your case is denied, Philip Levin & Associates, San Francisco immigration lawyers, will assist you with the necessary research to determine whether an appeal will be successful.
 You can appeal the denial of many petitions and applications for immigration benefits.
 An appeal is generally filed to ask a higher authority to review the lower office’s decision.
 There are strict deadlines and legal requirements that must be met when filing an appeal.
 Ensuring your appeal is timely and properly filed with the appropriate office is part of Philip Levin & Associates’ job.
 We will work hard and efficiently to ensure that the best researched arguments with the greatest chances of success are made on your behalf.
 Below is a brief summary of common types of appeals we handle:

 Appeals to the Administrative Appeals Office (AAO)